Kristen Spracher-Birtwhistle

 209-469-6980

-She is one of the founders of Pacific’s Advancing Women’s Leadership forum, is a past ATHENA and Susan B. Anthony recipient and the Amos Alonzo Stagg Award from University of the Pacific.
-She is also the founder of The Eleanor Project a program dedicated to the advancement of women, their causes and mentorship between young and established women.
+A champion for women's leadership, Kristen is a founder of Pacific’s Advancing Women’s Leadership Forum, and a recipient of the ATHENA Award, the Susan B. Anthony Award, and University of the Pacific’s Amos Alonzo Stagg Award.
+She is also the founder of The Eleanor Project, dedicated to advancing women’s causes and mentorship between emerging and established leaders.